Foreign funds to follow IMF lead with yuan bond holdings

 By Michelle Chen

-HONG KONG Foreign asset managers are preparing to increase their exposure to yuan-denominated bonds, as the International Monetary Fund (IMF) looks likely this month to approve the inclusion of China's "redback" into its currency basket.
+HONG KONG, Nov 12 Foreign asset managers are preparing to increase their exposure to yuan-denominated bonds, as the International Monetary Fund (IMF) looks likely this month to approve the inclusion of China's "redback" into its currency basket.

 A decision by the IMF to add the currency, also known as the renminbi (RMB), to its $280 billion basket of reserves would prompt central banks to follow suit, and fund managers say they, too, would make similar adjustments to their portfolios.